Strip Tease (novel): Plot

-Another blackmailer surfaces in the person of Mordecai, a sleazy lawyer related to Paul's fiancee.
-One of Paul's friends from the bachelor party inadvertently snapped a picture of Dilbeck during the attack, with which Mordecai demands hush money.
-Instead, Mordecai and Paul's greedy fiancee are likewise murdered on Moldowsky's orders.
+Another blackmailer surfaces in the person of Mordecai, a sleazy lawyer related to Paul's fiancée.
+One of Paul's friends from the bachelor party inadvertently snapped a picture of Dilbeck during the attack; Mordecai uses it to demand hush money.
+Instead, Mordecai and Paul's greedy fiancée are likewise murdered on Moldowsky's orders.
 However, Dilbeck's memory of Erin is indirectly sparked by the photo, and he obsessively refuses to continue with his campaign until he can "possess" her.
-Moldowsky, conscious that Dilbeck is necessary to his employers' continued prosperity, is forced to assist him.
+Moldowsky, conscious that Dilbeck is necessary to his employers' continued prosperity, agrees to help.

-Garcia returns to Florida and compares notes with Erin and her main ally, the club's bouncer Shad.
+Garcia returns to Florida and compares notes with Erin and her close friend, the club's bouncer Shad.
 He discovers evidence linking Jerry's murder to Moldowsky, but nothing that will stand up in court.
-At the same time, Darrell is again busted for larceny and his criminal record is restored, tipping the dispute in Erin's favor.
-Deciding not to wait, she snatches Angela while Darrell is away, from her aunt's house.
+At the same time, Darrell is again busted for larceny and his previous criminal history is revealed, tipping the custody dispute in Erin's favor.
+Deciding not to wait, she snatches Angela from her aunt's house while Darrell is away.
 Meanwhile, Moldowsky approaches Erin's boss and asks for her to give Dilbeck a private performance.
 Erin agrees, knowing that it is the best way of gathering evidence.

 During her first private show, Dilbeck is rendered nearly helpless with lust, and Erin finds it easy to manipulate him.
 He offers her more money for a repeat performance, and she agrees.
-Realizing Dilbeck will probably escape implication in Jerry's murder under normal circumstances, Erin comes up with a plan to "destroy" him.
+Realizing Dilbeck will probably escape implication in the murder under normal circumstances, Erin comes up with a plan to "destroy" him.
 On the night of the second show, Darrell follows Erin to the meeting place and comes upon Moldowsky watch-dogging the show, beating him to death in a drug-induced rage.
-Inside, Dilbeck tries to seduce her, and is vexed when she is unimpressed.
+Inside, Dilbeck tries to seduce Erin, and is vexed when she is unimpressed.
 Darrell enters and demands to be taken to his daughter.
 Erin moves to the next phase of her plan, drawing a pistol and ordering them both out.